Thewbi/neorv32/README.md

   );
 ```

-This means if during instantiation a address is given for the DEV_11_BASE, then this address is used for the CFS subsystem and requests are routed to the CFS.
+This means if during instantiation a address is given for the DEV_11_BASE, then this address is used for the CFS subsystem and requests to that address are routed to the CFS hardware that is memory mapped to that address.

 The instatiation of neorv32_bus_io_switch is contained in rtl\core\neorv32_top.vhd